ChirikjianLab/hrm/README.md

 cmake ../
 make
 ```
 The compilations are tested on Ubuntu 16.04 system using CMake (>= 3.10).
+All the binaries are then located in "/bin" folder.

 ## Testing Instructions
 ### Generate configuration files
 Configuration files are all stored in "/config" folder, including (3D cases as an example) "arena_config_3d.csv", "obs_config_3d.csv". "robot_config_3d.csv" and "endPts_3d.csv".
 In the repository, there are pre-defined configurations in these files.
 To customize different robot or environment configurations, simply run the Matlab scripts "/matlab/test/robotConfig_3D.m", and change different parameters that defines the geometric shapes.

 ### Running tests
 Testing files are located in "/test" folder: